menu

 Being a small town, Galveston does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Galveston with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.05% of adults in Galveston have a bachelor's degree or advanced degree.
+The citizens of Galveston are slightly less educated than the national average of 21.84% for the average city or town: 16.05% of adults in Galveston have a bachelor's degree or advanced degree

 The per capita income in Galveston in 2022 was $30,899, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
 This equates to an annual income of $123,596 for a family of four.
 However, Galveston contains both very wealthy and poor people as well.